awetomaton/VISTA/readme.md

 - pyqtgraph for high-performance visualization
 - NumPy and pandas for data processing
 - astropy for geodetic coordinate handling
-- scikit-image for advanced algorithms
+- scikit-learn for machine learning algorithms
+- cvxpy for optimization (Network Flow Tracker)
 - h5py for HDF5 file support
+- Pillow for image processing (Earth background simulation)